BineeshaBaby/SVM-Tutorial/README.md

 # Technologies Used
--HTML: For structuring the interactive webpage.
+- HTML: For structuring the interactive webpage.
--CSS: For styling and improving the visual presentation.
+- CSS: For styling and improving the visual presentation.
 - Python: For SVM implementation in the provided notebook.
 - Google Colab: For interactive execution of the notebook.
 - Jupyter Notebook: For hosting the code in GitHub.